-Eating a balanced diet enriched with protein and essential vitamins such as vitamin D can significantly improve the recovery rate of wounds.
-Certain foods can slow down the healing process, affect the immune system, and exacerbate inflammation.
+Eating a balanced diet enriched with protein and essential vitamins such as vitamin D can significantly improve wound recovery.
+Certain foods can slow healing, affect the immune system, and exacerbate inflammation.

 Diabetes Wound Healing And Nutrition: 5 Recommendations